 Class of Services (COS)

-Features are settings that allow or forbid the user to access the most used components of Carbonio CE, both via browser and mobile apps.
 Some of them can be enabled or disabled via CLI: please refer to section Setting Features from CLI for more information.

 Preferences consist of generic options for the various components (Mails, Calendar, Contacts).
+Most of these options can be overridden by users in their Settings page.

-Server Pools
+Server Pools#

 In this page it is possible to select on which servers new users can be added to the COS.